All Episodes

 You saw just a modified little version of it.

-And it's it's really rooted in the fact that if you behave or speak in an unacceptable way, you are going to feel the full force and brunt of the people and organizations who do not permit you, will not permit you to do or say what you were doing.
+And it's really rooted in the fact that if you behave or speak in an unacceptable way, you are going to feel the full force and brunt of the people and organizations who do not permit you, will not permit you to do or say what you were doing.

 You'll be shamed for whatever.

-And that that's a that's a form of it.
+And that's a form of it.

-And I would venture to say that while not technically sharia, you can find examples of what it would be like already happening in this country.
+And I would venture to say that while not technically Sharia, you can find examples of what it would be like already happening in this country.

 And Pam Geller is simply saying, I don't support Sharia.